 5. How to prevent Sponge cake from collapsing after baked

-First and foremost, you have to make sure that the Sponge cake is well baked before taking it out of the oven as under-baked sponge will collapse on room temperature.
+First and foremost, you have to make sure that the Sponge cake is well baked before taking it out of the oven as the under-baked sponge will collapse at room temperature.

 How to check whether the sponge is ready-baked?

-1. Check whether toothpick inserted into the middle of the cake comes out clean
+1. Check whether the toothpick inserted into the middle of the cake comes out clean

 2. Check whether the sides of the cake starting to pull away from the pan

 3. Gently press the top of the cake, if the sponge springs back, it’s done

-Pro Tip: You should cool the cake upside down just like an Angel Food cake (my recipe in here)!
-Until the cake is completely cooled, its structure hasn’t set fully.
+Pro Tip: You should cool the cake upside down just like an Angel Food cake (my recipe is here)!
+Until the cake is completely cooled, its structure hasn’t been set fully.
 Flipping it upside down ensures that it doesn’t collapse during the cooling process.
 Once completely cooled, it should easily pop out of the cake tin if you have done the cake pan preparation correctly.